5 Element Theory

 Inner World/Outer World Connections

-All Elements, have many aspects, connections, connotations.
-Below are some words to support your understanding of each of the 5 Elements:
+Each of the 5 Elements has many aspects, connections, connotations.
+Below are some words to support your understanding of each of these Elements:

 In the Universe around us, Fire is the literal fire that burns as a flame of the candle, of a gas stove, or a forest fire.
 Fire is the season of summer, the Sun, heat, a fully blossoming flower, the color red.
 Within us, Fire is our physical warmth, our emotional warmth, love, joy, our ability to lead others and ourselves wisely, our physical heart and small intestine.